sharkmu/tosk/README.md

 </p>

 ## Installation
-Currently, it has only been tested on Windows, so it may not work properly on other operating systems.
 ### Install with Cargo
 You can easily install **tosk** with Cargo.
 Make sure you have it installed and Rust too.
 ```bash